Subzero-ftspdev/admin-builder-wordpress/readme.txt

 = 1.1.11 =
 Settings are no longer updated in the database based on plugin/theme version, but are updated based on themselves, if they are different, only then the configured settings change. -> Improvement in UX

+= 1.1.12 =
-== Arbitrary section ==
+Added bootstrap Completely, minus the thing that was breaking wordpress style == Arbitrary section ==

 The plugin does not need any extra method of configuration/installation or any other information